jfrazx/KwirK/README.md

 KwirK aims to be a sophisticated, multi-network, multi-protocol utility bot that can act as a bridge between popular services.
-This project is in its infancy and has an enormous amount of work to be done before it can achieve these lofty expectations.

 ## Goals